Do You Need an Attorney

 TRUSTEE RESPONSIBILITIES UNDER A NEW JERSEY TRUST

 The trustee receives legal title to the property owned by the trust and is responsible for administering the terms of the trust for the benefit of the beneficiaries of the trust.
-The trust document should identify the trustee and provide for successor trustees in case a trustee is unable to serve as trustee in the future.
-The trust can specifically name the trustee or provide for selection or replacement of a trustee.
+The trust document should identify the trustee and provide for successor trustees in case a trustee is unable to serve in the future.
+The trust can a trustee in the future.

 Individual trustees generally include (1) the person creating the trustee, or (2) his or her family members, or (3) friends.